London Ringways: Northern section

 The North Circular Road was to have been improved to motorway standard along its existing route.
 Some plans refer to the section in east London as the M15, but this was not planned to refer to the entire road.
 Since the Ringways Plan was cancelled, most of the route has been upgraded, some of it close to motorway standard, but this has been done piecemeal.
 In places, the road is a six-lane dual carriageway with grade separated junctions, while other parts remain at a much lower standard.
-In some cases this has been because of protests; the junction of North Circular Road and the A10 was only completed in 1990 after several other schemes had been blocked.
+In some cases this has been because of protests; the junction of the North Circular Road and the A10 was only completed in 1990 after several other schemes had been blocked.

-At the western end of North Circular Road a new section of motorway would have been constructed to take the route of Ringway 2 eastwards from the junction with the M4 at Gunnersbury along the course of the railway line through Chiswick to meet and cross the River Thames at Barnes.
+At the western end of the North Circular Road a new section of motorway would have been constructed to take the route of Ringway 2 eastwards from the junction with the M4 at Gunnersbury along the course of the railway line through Chiswick to meet and cross the River Thames at Barnes.
 This section was never well planned and did not have an exact proposed alignment.

 The route of the eastern section of the North Circular Road south from its junction with the M11 at South Woodford to the junction with the A13 (the "South Woodford to Barking Relief Road") was built on the planned motorway alignment, opening in 1987.
 The section between South Woodford and Redbridge roundabout (A12 junction) was, for a time, temporarily designated as part of the M11.

 At its eastern end, Ringway 2 was planned to have crossed the River Thames at Gallions Reach in a new tunnel between Beckton and Thamesmead.
 Although this tunnel was never built, the utility of an additional river crossing in this area continued to be recognised during the decades after the Ringway Scheme's cancellation and various proposals for an East London River Crossing have been developed, the most recent of which was the Thames Gateway Bridge, cancelled in 2008.